-The RE Board has established an Audit, Risk & Compliance Committee (ARCC).
-The key responsibilities of the ARCC, which are set out in the ARCC's Terms of Reference approved by the RE Board, include:
+The RE Board has established an Audit, Risk & Compliance Committee ("ARCC").
+The key responsibilities of the ARCC, which are set out in the ARCC's Terms of Reference approved by the RE Board (which can be viewed by contacting the Responsible Entity, include:

-- reviewing the financial reports for the Responsible Entity and the Fund and making recommendations to the RE Board for the approval of the financial reports - monitoring the effectiveness of the risk management and compliance management frameworks - monitoring and reporting to the RE Board on the extent to which the Responsible Entity complies with its regulatory requirements including AFS licence conditions and the Fund's constitution and compliance plan, and - monitoring the effectiveness of material outsource service providers, and monitoring the Responsible Entity's relationship with and the performance and independence of, its external auditors.
+- reviewing the financial reports for the Responsible Entity and the Fund and making recommendations to the RE Board for the approval of the financial reports - monitoring the effectiveness of the risk management and compliance management frameworks - monitoring and reporting to the RE Board on the extent to which the Responsible Entity complies with its regulatory requirements including AFS licence conditions and the Fund's constitution and compliance plan, and - monitoring the Responsible Entity's relationship with and the performance and independence of, its external auditors.

-The ARCC is comprised of three members, all of whom are independent, non-executive directors.
+The ARCC is comprised of three members, Andrew Stainer, Lisa Scenna and Jennifer Horrigan, all of whom are independent, non-executive directors.
 Under the ARCC's Terms of Reference, executive directors do not serve as members of the ARCC.

 The ARCC is required to meet at least four times a year, or more frequently if required.
-The Audit and Risk Committee met on 11 occasions during the financial year ended 31 December 2022 and has met on one occassion since 24 March 2023.
+The ARCC met on seven occasions during the period of 24 March 2023 to 31 December 2023 (inclusive).
+All three ARCC members attended those seven meetings.